Rufystogan/E-Suite/README.md

 # E-Suite
-This is just a E-Suite Booking System Prototype
+This is just an E-Suite Booking System Prototype